esyede/rakit/packages/docs/data/debugging.md

 ## Basic Knowledge

-Rakit comes with a debugger.
-It is switched on and off by the `activate` option in `application/config/debugger.php`, which is `true` in the default config file. **Set it to `false` on production servers**, enable it only for local development.
+The debugger is switched on by the `activate` option in `application/config/debugger.php`, which the default config file sets to `true`.

-Previously it auto-enabled for `127.0.0.1/::1`; that auto-allow was removed to avoid information leakage in production.
-In production (`activate => false`), errors show only the generic `500` page (`application/views/error/500.blade.php`) and are written to the configured [log channel](#logging) (`storage/logs/` by default) or emailed — never a stack trace with source paths.
+**Set it to `false` on production servers.** There is no auto-allow for `127.0.0.1` or `::1`; the host has to be listed explicitly.

-The 500 error page displayed comes from the file `application/views/error/500.blade.php`.
-You can change its appearance if it doesn't suit you.
+With it off, an error shows the generic `500` page (`application/views/error/500.blade.php`, yours to restyle) and goes to the configured [log channel](#logging) or an email — never a stack trace carrying source paths.

 <a id="debug-bar"></a>

 ## Debug Bar

-The Debug Bar is a floating panel displayed in the bottom right corner of your screen.
-This panel contains various information about your application such as page load time, server configuration, list of executed SQL queries, and the contents of variables you dump using the [bd()](/docs/helpers#bd) helper.
+The Debug Bar floats in the bottom right corner of the page, carrying the load time, the server configuration, the SQL queries the request ran, and whatever you dumped with the [bd()](/docs/helpers#bd) helper.